-Your advanced research skills, innovation and initiative from your Masters will be invaluable to employers in academia, government and industry.
-Many senior positions in physical geography-related careers ask for a minimum of a Masters level qualification.
+Your advanced research skills, innovation and initiative from your Master's degree will be invaluable to employers in academia, government and industry.
+Many senior positions in physical geography-related careers ask for a minimum of a Master's level qualification.

 Some of our past students have gone on to work at the Environment Agency, Natural Resources Wales, local government, environmental consultancies and environmental charities.

 Between the impressive mountains in the north and a biodiverse tidal estuary in the south, you will gain a wealth of hands-on experience exploring some of the UK’s most unique areas of geographic interest.
 We take regular day trips along the coast and to the Brecon Beacons mountain range in South Wales, as well as overseas trips to locations like Switzerland and Tenerife.

 HESA Data: Copyright Higher Education Statistics Agency Limited 2021.
 The Higher Education Statistics Agency Limited cannot accept responsibility for any inferences or conclusions derived by third parties from its data.
 Data is from the latest Graduate Outcomes Survey 2019/20, published by HESA in June 2022.